Identifying and Addressing False Positives

 - Link preview functions as part of mobile device operating systems.

-- Security software incorporated into mobile device management (MDM) systems.
+- Security software that is incorporated into mobile device management (MDM) systems.

-- Phishing emails forwarded from one user to another user.
-This click may be registered because the forwarded email was sandboxed and checked by the mail server or because the recipient of the forwarded email clicked on the link.
+- Phishing emails that are forwarded from one user to another user.
+This action may be registered as a click because the forwarded email was sandboxed and checked by the mail server or because the recipient of the forwarded email clicked on the link.